dynobase-icon

 DynamoDB Global Table Using CloudFormation

 DynamoDB global tables replicate the same table over multiple regions to ensure uninterrupted and fast accessibility to data.
-The below example shows how to create DynamoDB global tables replicas 2 regions (us-west-1 & us-east-1 ) using a CloudFormation template.
+The below example shows how to create DynamoDB global tables replicas in 2 regions (us-west-1 & us-east-1) using a CloudFormation template.

-However, it is essential to have at least one table replica in the same region where we deploy the CFT stack.
+However, it is essential to have at least one table replica in the same region where we deploy the CloudFormation stack.

 DynamoDB GSI Using CloudFormation